 How Your Plant Lets You Know It Wants More Light

 Long, skinny stems are called “leggy” and occur when a plant struggles for enough light.
 Leggy stems also typically have elongated spaces between the leaves.
 This space is called the internode, and large internodes on a plant are a clear sign of insufficient light.

 In an effort to conserve energy due to inadequate light, a plant will produce smaller than usual leaves.
 If you’re unsure that new leaves are smaller than they’re supposed to be, compare them with older growth to see if there is a striking difference in size.

 A lopsided or leaning plant is one that turns towards its light source in an effort to absorb as much of it as it can.
-To keep your plant full and upright, make sure it not only is in a well-lit area, but also give it a quarter of a turn once a week so all the leaves get enough light.
+To keep your plant full and upright, make sure it not only is in a well-lit area but also gives it a quarter of a turn once a week so all the leaves get enough light.

 Abnormal Leaf Color

 Lack of sufficient light prevents chlorophyll from doing its job – which is feeding the plant.
 When this happens, the leaves become pale green or yellow instead of dark, rich green as healthy plants have.